 When he returned from the war, Foster attended law school in New York state.
-He clerked and studied under Reuben Foster, his cousin, a lawyer in Waterville.
+He clerked and studied under Reuben Foster, his cousin, a lawyer in Waterville, Maine.
 While in Waterville in 1864 he met and married Adeline Owen Lowe.
-The marriage lasted eight years, and the couple settled in Bethel near Newry, Enoch's hometown.
+The marriage lasted eight years, and the couple settled in Bethel near Newry, Enoch’s hometown.

 Enoch and Adeline had one son, but the boy passed away.
 Distraught, Adeline killed herself with a morphine overdose.
 It was at least her second attempt at suicide.

 While his family life was in turmoil, Foster had not neglected his political life.
 In 1867 he had run for election and won the office of county attorney.
-He was re-elected in 1870.
+He won re-election in 1870.
 He held numerous other offices in town, as well, serving as town clerk, postmaster and justice of the peace.

 Approximately one year after his first wife died, Enoch Foster married his second wife, Sarah Chapman.
-Sarah came from a very prominent family in Bethel.
-Her grandfather named the town.
-Her father was the wealthiest man in Bethel and built many buildings in the town.
-The couple would eventually occupy her father's home, which is now the home of the Bethel Historical Society.
+Sarah came from a very prominent family in Bethel, Maine.
+Her grandfather named the town, and her wealthy father had built many buildings in it.
+The couple would eventually occupy her father’s home, now the home of the Bethel Historical Society.

 In 1873, now a member of the prominent Chapman family, Enoch Foster was a force in town.
-He ascended to the state senate.
-He would also be included in a group of men who started the Bethel Savings Bank.
-Foster was an officer in the bank.
-He was a force in town, later helping to create the public water system.
+He ascended to the state Senate and joined a group of men who started the Bethel Savings Bank.
+He served as an officer of the bank and helped to create the public water system.

-In 1884, Foster's political fortunes elevated him once again.
-Governor Frederick Robie appointed Foster to serve on the Maine Supreme Court.
-It was a seven year term.
-By all accounts Foster was an astute and able judge, his decisions usually finding majority support among his fellow judges.
-Governor Edwin C. Burleigh reappointed him to a second seven year term in 1891.
-In 1898, reappointment would seem to be his for the asking.
+In 1884, Foster’s political fortunes smiled on him once again.
+Gov. Frederick Robie appointed him to serve on the Maine Supreme Court for a seven-year term.
+By all accounts, Foster was an astute and able judge, his decisions usually finding majority support among his fellow judges.
+Gov. Edwin C. Burleigh reappointed him to a second seven-year term in 1891.
+In 1898, reappointment seemed to be his for the asking.